Deepk1805/PROJECT-Book_marketPlace/README.md

 npm start
 ```

+The client will run on `http://localhost:3000` (or `http://localhost:3001` if 3000 is busy)

-4. Open your browser and navigate to `http://localhost:3000`
+4. Open your browser and navigate to the client URL displayed in the terminal

 ## API Endpoints